 The tour companies in El Salvador will deal with everything for you, getting the paperwork ready and driving you to the park.

 One of the top attractions at Montecristo is the main trail that takes you to the El Trifinio.
 As previously mentioned, El Trifinio is at the highest point of the park and is where the borders of El Salvador, Honduras, and Guatemala converge.

 Even though the park is open the entire year, the main trail could be closed during the winter months or the wet season, from May to October.
-The trail closes as a way to protect the fauna that lives in Montecristo; May to October is the breeding season for the species that live there.
+The trail closes to protect the fauna that lives in Montecristo; May to October is the breeding season for the species that live there.

 Accommodations at Montecristo National Park.

-If you are looking to spend the night at Montecristo National Park; the best and most popular way to do it is camping.
+If you are looking to spend the night at Montecristo National Park, the best and most popular way to do it is camping.
 The park has three camping areas with plenty of internal security.

 If camping is not your thing, you can rent one of the two cabins in the park.
-Each cabin has a capacity for eight people each, they are equipped with beds, gas cooker, and bathroom.
+Each cabin has a capacity for eight people each; they are equipped with beds, a gas cooker, and a bathroom.
 The cost of renting a cabin is around $70.00.

 Accommodations outside the park are basically non-existing; the only one I found was the.

 Montecristo National Park in El Salvador.